flare9x/FitnessForService.jl/README.md

 Piping MAWPl = 7947.02psi
 Final MAWP = 3680.982psi
-Region of metal loss is acceptable at MAWPr 1593.429psi Component is acceptable for operating at the equipment design pressure or equipment MAWP Part 5 level 1 - Satisfies June 2016 API 579-1/ASME FFS-1 Level 1 assessment The assessment is complete for all component types
+Region of metal loss is acceptable at MAWPr 1593.429psi MAWPr is less than design pressure or equipment MAWP.
+The component is acceptable for continued operation at MAWPr Part 5 level 1 - Satisfies June 2016 API 579-1/ASME FFS-1 Level 1 assessment The assessment is complete for all component types
  ```